 Take With Fat-Containing Food

-Inform your patients that KALYDECO is best absorbed by the body when taken with fat-containing food.
+Inform your patients that KALYDECO is best absorbed by the body when taken with food that contains fat.
 A typical CF diet will satisfy this requirement.
 Examples include eggs, butter, peanut butter, cheese pizza, etc.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility